Skip to main content

 • Water Rights: If water rights are divided, severed, reserved, or exempted, a DNRC Form 640 may also be required.

-• Transfer Tax / Recording Fees: Montana has no state or local real-property transfer tax.
+• Transfer Tax / Recording Fees: Montana has no state or local real-property transfer tax (Mont.
+Const.
+Art.
+VIII, § 17).
 County recording fees still apply.
+Confirm the current amount with the County Clerk and Recorder.

 • Legal Description: Use the complete legal description from a prior deed, title commitment, survey, or other reliable title source.
 A street address or tax parcel number alone is usually not enough.